 Personal Software Engineering

 This is a project-based course to enhance individual, technical engineering knowledge and skills as preparation for upper-division team-based coursework.
 Topics include adapting to new languages, tools and technologies; developing and analyzing models as a prelude to implementation; software construction concepts (proper documentation, implementing to standards etc.); unit and integration testing; component-level estimation; and software engineering professionalism.
-(Prereg: CSCI-105/141/140/242/ SWEN-123/CSEC-123/ISTE-123 C- or better.
+(Pre-requisites: CSCI-105 or CSCI-141 or SWEN-123 or CSEC-123 or GCIS-123 (all with a C- or better) or equivalent course.

 New Media Design Digital Survey I